Hello Machine Bros!

 At this time we can move the extruder head without any issue.

-The next step will be to locate the nozzle in each corner of the heatbed and using the end screws we bring the heatbed to the tip of the nozzle, as shown in the image.
+The next step will be to locate the nozzle in each corner of the heatbed and using the end screws we move the heatbed to the tip of the nozzle, as shown in the image.